DmitryByrigin/Admin-panel-frontend/README.md

 # Next.js & NextUI Template

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a template of blog for creating applications using Next.js 14 (app directory), NextAuth and NextUI (v2).

 ## Technologies Used